AlisterBaroi/invoice_application/README.md

 ### [Download](https://raw.githubusercontent.com/AlisterBaroi/invoice_application/master/dist/InvoiceSystem.exe) the installer to install and demo the finished executable.
-To change the company name, address, contact, and the notes and messages, go to the settings.json file in the settings folder to change the default data.
+After installation, to change the company name, address, contact, and the notes and messages, go to the settings.json file in the settings folder to change the default data.

 ## Enjoy